-As conditional generative models increase in both quality and scope of applicability (e.g., see \cite{po2023state,croitoru2023diffusion}), interest in GNVS models has concomitantly surged (e.g., \cite{rombach2021geometry,ren2022look,watson2022novel,liu2023zero1to3,szymanowicz23viewset_diffusion,anciukevicius2022renderdiffusion,tewari2023diffusion,poseguideddiffusion,chan2023genvs,Yu2023PhotoconsistentNVS}), utilizing various forms and levels of inductive biases.
-Rendering-based methods \cite{szymanowicz23viewset_diffusion,anciukevicius2022renderdiffusion,tewari2023diffusion,chan2023genvs} first sample an explicit 3D representation of the scene, which is then rendered to novel views.
+As conditional generative models increase in quality and scope of applicability (e.g., \cite{po2023state,croitoru2023diffusion}), interest in GNVS has surged as well, utilizing various forms and levels of inductive biases.
+Rendering-based methods \cite{szymanowicz23viewset_diffusion,anciukevicius2022renderdiffusion,tewari2023diffusion,chan2023genvs} sample a 3D representation of the scene, which is then rendered to novel views.
 Such views are 3D consistent by design but can be limited by the spatial bounds of the representation.
-In contrast, image-based models \cite{rombach2021geometry,ren2022look,watson2022novel,liu2023zero1to3,poseguideddiffusion,Yu2023PhotoconsistentNVS} approach NVS as an image-to-image problem without the use of strong 3D priors.
-These methods are not spatially bounded but require the model to learn 3D consistency from multiview data.
-Such approaches typically use (first order) autoregressive sampling to generate longer trajectories through a scene where images are generated one at a time and typically conditioned on only a single other known view.
-However, this first order autoregressive approach (i) accumulates errors over longer generations, (ii) creates inconsistencies between near-viewpoint generations due to divergent conditioning histories (e.g., when generating a sequence that loops back to its start), and (iii) requires an ordering of the views which may not naturally exist (e.g., with loops and polyocular trajectories). \reffig{fig:fridge} provides an illustration of these issues, particularly (i) and (ii).
-We propose using set-based view generation, which avoids these issues by formulating the generative model to jointly sample multiple self-consistent images simultaneously and conditioned on multiple known views.
+In contrast, image-based models \cite{rombach2021geometry,ren2022look,watson2022novel,liu2023zero1to3,poseguideddiffusion,Yu2023PhotoconsistentNVS} approach NVS as an image-to-image problem without strong 3D priors.
+These methods are not spatially bounded but necessitate learning 3D consistency from multi-view data.
+Such approaches typically use (first-order) autoregressive sampling to generate longer trajectories, where images are generated one at a time, conditioned on only a single other view.
+However, this sampling method (i) accumulates errors over longer sequences, (ii) creates inconsistencies between near-viewpoint generations, due to divergent conditioning histories (e.g., when generating a sequence that loops back to its start), and (iii) requires an \textit{ordering} of the views, which may not naturally exist (e.g., with loops and polyocular trajectories, as shown later). \reffig{fig:fridge} illustrates these issues, particularly (i) and (ii).